 All activities associated with the Project must comply with the relevant environmental legislative requirements.
 The Watpac Environmental Legal and Statutory Requirements Register (C-REG-007) provides an overview of existing legislation that is related to environmental matters enacted by the Federal and NSW Governments that could be directly or indirectly related to project activities.
-A copy of the Watpac Environmental Legal and Statutory Requirements Register can be obtained via request from the Watpac HSE Manager.
+A copy of the Watpac Environmental Legal and Statutory Requirements from the Watpac HSE Manager.